 - 4 chicken breasts boneless, skinless

-- 3 tbsp taco seasoning mix * see recipe in Notes below
+- 3 tablespoons taco seasoning mix * see recipe in Notes below

 - 1 red onion thinly sliced